nikskiz/cloudformation-ap-build/README.md

 # cloudformation-ap-build
 Cloudformation build for Assembly Payments application solution design exercise

+## Running the Scripts
+Packages required to be installed
+ * AWS CLI
+ * Docker

+Ensure that you have configured your linux instance with AWS crednetials.
+This can be tested via `aws ec2 describe-instances`

+Clone the repository and run the following
+`sudo bash build-cf-stacks.sh`
+NOTE: reuqired to use `sudo`

 * Fork the public repo of the app (https://github.com/AssemblyPayments/simple-go-web-app)
   * Repo has been forked and new code added to accomidate for database connectivity. https://github.com/nikskiz/simple-go-web-app